DAPL: Integration of Positive and Negative Descriptions in Text-Based Person Search: Related work

-Recent advancements in Vision-Language Pretrained Models (VLP) have harnessed vast datasets of image-text pairs to explore complex semantic interplays between visual and textual data.
-Central to these innovations is the "pre-training and fine-tuning" paradigm~\cite{caron2021emerging,chen2020improved,he2020momentum}.
-Through this paradigm, models are meticulously refined across a spectrum of tasks, including image-text contrastive learning~\cite{li2021align,radford2021learning,yu2022coca}, masked language modeling~\cite{li2023blip,yu2022coca,yao2021filip}, and image caption generation~\cite{dai2023instructblip,li2023blip}.
-The result is the generation of contextually nuanced and semantically rich representations.
-These refined representations foster a deeper integration of visual and textual elements, markedly enhancing the efficacy of VLP models in downstream tasks.
+Vision-Language Pretrained Models~\cite{zhang2024vision} have leveraged large-scale image-text pair datasets to explore the complex semantic interactions between visual and textual modalities.
+In this paradigm, models undergo training across various tasks, including image-text contrastive learning~\cite{radford2021learning} and masked language modeling~\cite{devlin2018bert}, resulting in the generation of representations that are both contextually nuanced and semantically rich.
+These representations are crucial for improving the performance of text-based person retrieval tasks~\cite{han2021text}.